Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: Introduction

-Without considering imperfect matching \cite{Taihei19} and not doing simplifications \cite{Tan17} of {\DAE}, symbolic cancellation is the determinant of {\DAE}s' Jacobian matrix is identically zero, which can be well regularized by combinatorial relaxation, linear combination (LC) method, expression substitution (ES) method{\cite{Tan17}}, substitution method and augmentation method{\cite{Taihei19}}.
+The determinant of the Jacobian matrix $\bm{\Jac}_{k_c}$ of this {\DAE} after the $\Sigma$-method is identically zero.
+It implies that this {\DAE} is a typical symbolic cancellation case.
+Furthermore, this case can be regularized by a number of existing methods. \end{example}

-Unfortunately, both of these methods are aimed at symbolic cancellation failure, and there is no research on numerical degeneration failure.
-If a {\DAE} model is constructed with parameters, when parameters equal some specific values, the determinant of the Jacobian matrix seems to a non-zero function, but it is really zero on the whole component after substituting any initial value.
+Unfortunately, there is little research on failure caused by numerical degeneration.
+This could happen for a parametric {\DAE} model with a non-zero determinant, where parameters take some specific values, and the determinant equals zero after substituting any initial value on a component of constraints.

 \begin{example} Numerical Degeneration: